CLIUtils/CLI11/book/chapters/config.md

 char valueDelimiter = '=';
 /// the character to use around strings char stringQuote = '"';
-/// the character to use around single characters char characterQuote = '\'';
+/// the character to use around single characters and literal strings char literalQuote = '\'';
 /// the maximum number of layers to allow uint8_t maximumLayers{255};
 /// the separator used to separator parent layers